byandell/qtl2shiny/README.md

 * threshold calculations
 * probs will only grow, but SQLite does not seem easy answer
   + [NetCDF and HDF5](http://www.unidata.ucar.edu/software/netcdf/docs/interoperability_hdf5.html)? (used at Jax; see [RNetCDF](https://cran.r-project.org/web/packages/RNetCDF/index.html))
+  + for now use save/readRDS for individual chromosomes
-* shiny SNP plot across traits for one pattern
+* shiny SNP pattern plot across traits by pattern
 * SNPs as covariates as function and shiny module (see inst/tests/best_snp.R)

 Minor issues